ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

     3.3.
 Key resutl #3: increase customer retention to 85 percent.

-###### Some notes on OKR Indicators:
+###### Some notes on **OKR** Indicators:
 1. They must have alignment with the rest of the orginization, especially beign created from top down in the company structure.
-2. These indicators are better fitted for strategic impruvements, so they are not the best fit for focusing on mainataining the pace of processes.
+2. These indicators are better fitted for strategic improvements, so they are not the best fit for focusing on maintaining the pace of processes.

 #### BSC Indicator

-Balance Score Card (BSC) is a strategic planning and management system, and it is use with the aim of:
+**Balance Score Card (BSC)** is a strategic planning and management system, and it is used with the aim of:

 - **Communicate goals to be accomplished**
 - **Align the day-to-day work with the organization strategy**